 This monument has 953 Windows (jharokhas) from where in ancient times all the women of Royal families use to see all the festivals and occasions as well as the day to day life in the state…as they had to follow the “purdah” Tradition.
 Moreover, these Windows were also a source of cool breeze, making it easy for people of the royal family to fight to the tough summers.
 That’s why it is called Hawa Mahal.

 Sanchi Stupa, also written Sanci, is a Buddhist complex, famous for its Great Stupa, on a hilltop at Sanchi Town in Raisen District of the State of Madhya Pradesh, India.
-It is located in 46 kilometers north-east of Bhopal, capital of Madhya Pradesh.
+It is located in 46 kilometres north-east of Bhopal, capital of Madhya Pradesh.

 The Great Stupa at Sanchi is one of the most important Buddhist monuments reflecting the gem of Buddhist art and architecture.
 Located at Sanchi Town, Madhya Pradesh, India, this Stupa is the oldest stone structure in India that was built during the Mauryan period.